tritonmc/velocity-publisher/README.md

 [Triton](https://github.com/tritonmc/Triton) requires access to internal classes (mainly in the `proxy` package) that are not available in Velocity's public API.
-Since Velocity does not provide a repository with access tho their internal API, I had to create my own.
+Since Velocity does not provide a repository with access to their internal API, I had to create my own.

 ## How?